- Home

 Any incidents occurring during an excursion will be responded to according to JAG's incident management policy and procedures.
 The incident reporting will be completed once Team Members have returned to the Service site.

-Team Members ensure that active supervision of children is maintained throughout the excursion, particulary when children are moving through venues aswell as embarking and disembarking transportation.
+Team Members ensure that active supervision of children is maintained throughout the excursion, particularly when children are moving through venues as well as embarking and disembarking transportation.
 All Team members and JAG people will work together to ensure that they are actively supervising all children and maintaining open communication with all team members to ensure the health and safety of all children.
+Team members will conduct headcounts every 30 minutes, and at every transition.
+Service leaders will take into consideration the needs of the children, and experience of team members when assigning roles such as supporting with toileting transitions to team members while on excursions.
+If a team member is assigned to take a group of children of mixed genders to the toilets, the team member will ensure all children remain supervised at all times.
+This may require one gender entering the toilets after the other, instead of at the same time.

 4. Key Terms